 Before a creator is able to upload a captioning file to their preferred video hosting site, they must first obtain an accurate SCC file.
 SCC files can be difficult to produce manually due to their coding.
 As a result, the easiest way to generate accurate SCC files is to work with a professional captioning and transcription partner like Verbit.

-How to Add Subtitles to a Video
+How to Add Captions or Subtitles to a Video

 After creating the captioning file, the next step is to upload it in conjunction with the desired video.
 It’s important to note that SCC caption files don’t contain any actual video content.
 Instead, these files serve as a supplement to the uploaded media.
 Here is specific information on adding captions and subtitles on several popular video hosting sites: